To Hell With You

 On the tenth day of winter in the year 1104, God came to Adrian and commanded him to murder his child.

 This is how it was supposed to go: Adrian would have placed his daughter on the altar.
 He would have raised his knife, trusted his faith, and made his strike.
-And God would have stayed his hand.
+And God would have turned the blade.
 Adrian would have passed the test of loyalty, and stories of his faith would have been told for a thousand years.

 But that is not how this story goes.